Reviews You Can Rely On

 Should You Buy the Technica Zero G Tour Pro?

-There was a time not that many years ago when all top-of-the-line AT ski boots edged over $1000.
-We are thankful that that time is past.
-The Tecnica Zero G Tour Pro isn't inexpensive, but they are in line with trends that have brought the upper limit of AT ski boot prices down.
-The flip side of this equation is that budget ski boots are harder to find.
-You can't save hundreds of dollars by compromising a little on your ski boots.
-You're going to spend a pretty similar amount on basically any modern AT ski boots.
+There was a time not that long ago when all of the top-of-the-line AT ski boots edged over $1000.
+We are thankful that time is past.
+The Tecnica Zero G Tour Pro isn't cheap, but the price point is in line with other top-tier models in our lineup.
+While average prices have trended down, the flipside is that budget ski boots are less available.
+It's harder to save hundreds of dollars by compromising a bit of performance.
+Considering that you're going to spend a similar amount on basically any modern touring boot, it's worth investing in something like the Zero G Tour Pro: a high-quality boot designed to last.

 What Other Backcountry Ski Boots Should You Consider?

-The Zero G Tour Pro nails the ski touring and ski mountaineering sweet spot.
-The good news is that AT ski boots are so good these days that even if you need to save some cash by opting for a better value like the Scarpa Maestrale RS, that you really aren't stepping too far down the ladder.
-While the Maestrale RS and Zero G Tour Pro ski similarly, if you'd rather opt for a lighter-weight boot that enhances uphill performance, it's worth considering either of these boots against the Scarpa F1 LT.
+The Zero G Tour Pro nails the sweet spot for ski touring and ski mountaineering.
+The good news is that AT ski boots are so good these days that even if you need to save some cash by opting for a better value like the La Sportiva Vega, you really aren't sacrificing much performance.
+While the Vega and Zero G Tour Pro ski similarly, if you'd rather opt for a lighter-weight boot that enhances uphill performance, it's worth considering either of these boots against the Scarpa F1 XT.

 Jediah Porter